-The purpose of The University of Tampa Sport Management Major is to provide students with a combination of sport business theory and practical experience to prepare them for a successful career in the sport management industry.
-There are more than 250 students majoring in sport management.
+The purpose of The University of Tampa Sport Management Major is to provide students with a combination of sports business theory and practical experience to prepare them for a successful career in the sport management industry.

-The curriculum consists of sport management courses as well as courses from the Sykes College of Business and a 12-credit-hour internship with a sport organization.
-Four full-time faculty members, all of whom have held professional positions in the sport industry, are responsible for teaching all sport management courses (no graduate assistants).
+The curriculum consists of sport management courses as well as courses from the Sykes College of Business and a 12-credit-hour internship with a sports organization.
+Four full-time faculty members, all of who have held professional positions in the sports industry, are responsible for teaching all sport management courses (no graduate assistants).

-Monthly meetings are held in which representatives from Bay-area sport organizations are invited to discuss internship and volunteer opportunities within their organizations, including:
+Monthly meetings are held in which representatives from Bay-area sports organizations are invited to discuss internship and volunteer opportunities within their organizations, including:

 - Tampa Bay Rays